department-of-veterans-affairs/vagov-content/pages/records/get-veteran-id-cards.md

 <section>

 ### Veteran Choice Card
 A Veteran Choice Card is a form of ID given to Veterans receiving care under the VA Choice program.
 Under this program, Veterans receive care through a community provider.
-If you have this ID card, you don’t need to request another type of photo ID card to prove you’re a Veteran.

 <ul class="usa-accordion">
 <li>